-Application of knowledge and insight After this module the students are able:
+After this module the students are able:

 - To compare different models for implementation; - To analyse the context of an innovation for implementation; - To develop an implementation plan for a care innovation.
-Forming opinions After this module the students:

 - Can critically appraise innovations; - Have a critical attitude on factors influencing the implementation of an innovation in a health care context; - Have a critical attitude on models for implementation; - Can link theory and practice in order to develop a realistic implementation plan.
-Communication After this module the students:

 - Are able to write and present a realistic implementation plan for a care innovation; - Are able to communicate relevant findings in relation to learning goals in the tutorial meetings; - Are able to communicate and collaborate in a constructive and clear manner with fellow students with his/her project group; - Are able to communicate and collaborate in a constructive and clear manner in project settings and tutorial meetings.

-Learning skills The students have skills to:
+The students have skills to:

 - Develop an implementation plan using a model for implementation; - Recognize the challenges in implementation of an innovation in health care.

-Recommended reading This is the link to Keylinks, our online reference list.
-BMZ2026 Period 6 10 Jun 2024 5 Jul 2024 Print course description ECTS credits: 6.0 Instruction language: English Coordinator: • A.O.E. van den Bulck Teaching methods: Assignment(s), Lecture(s), Work in subgroups, Paper(s), PBL, Presentation(s), Skills, Training(s) Assessment methods: Attendance, Final paper, Assignment, Participation, Written exam Keywords: health care, Implementation, Innovation, implementation plan Fac.
-Health, Medicine and Life Sciences Aan het Werk!
+BMZ2026 Period 6 9 Jun 2025 4 Jul 2025 Print course description ECTS credits: 6.0 Instruction language: English Coordinator:

+• A.O.E. van den Bulck

+Teaching methods: Assignment(s), Lecture(s), Work in subgroups, Paper(s), PBL, Presentation(s), Skills, Training(s) Assessment methods: Attendance, Final paper, Assignment, Participation, Written exam Keywords: health care, implementation, innovation, implementation plan Fac.
+Health, Medicine and Life Sciences

+Aan het Werk!